Study in UK: Top Universities, Courses, Scholarships, Visa

 • Marshall Scholarships

-Post-study Work Opportunities (PSW) in UK
+Post-Study Work Opportunities (PSW) in UK

 PSW in UK for international students is also known as a Graduate Route Visa in UK through which you can stay in the UK for at least 2 years after finishing your course.
-The main requirements for a PSW in UK are you should complete your study and you should be in the UK while applying.
-UK Graduate Route Visa will cost you £822.
-And the IHS fee for a PSW holder in UK is £1,035 for each year you’ll be in the UK.
+The main requirements for a PSW in the UK are you should complete your study and you should be in the UK while applying.
+The UK Graduate Route Visa will cost you £880.
+And the IHS fee for a PSW holder in the UK is £1,035 for each year you’ll be in the UK.

-Final words
+Final Words

-Studying in the UK opens doors to a world of opportunities, offering a blend of academic excellence, cultural diversity, and practical experiences.
+Studying in the UK opens doors to a world of opportunities, offering a blend of academic excellence, cultural diversity, and practical experience.
 Whether you’re seeking top-notch education, international recognition, or a chance to explore historic landscapes, the UK provides a conducive environment for personal and professional growth.
 With a commitment to supporting international students and a wealth of resources, the UK stands as a premier destination for those aspiring to broaden their horizons.
 So if you want to study in the UK, you can always contact AIMS Education.

 Check Your Eligibility!